stefaniarincu/Fingerprint-Recognition-System/README.md

 </p>

 The presented system uses a well-structured algorithm to extract fingerprint features, transforming each fingerprint image into a compact representation called **FingerCode**.
 Below is a detailed breakdown of the feature extraction process:
-### 1. Central Point Localization
+### 1. Core Point Detection

-The first step is identifying the **central point** of the fingerprint, also known as the **reference point**.
+The first step is identifying the **core point** of the fingerprint, also known as the **reference point**.
 In this project, I considered the reference point to be the location of the **maximum curvature of the ridges**.
 This step is important because the fingerprint features are extracted with respect to this central point.
 To detect the core point, the following substeps are performed:

 #### Image Preprocessing